stephenh/stephenh.github.com/_posts/2010-07-07-gwt-seamless-upgrades.markdown

 2. Try to load the serialization policy file based on the permutation header--*however,* this will fail because this is a new server that does not have the old serialization policy file
 3. Fall back on `LegacySerializationPolicy` where only `IsSerializable` can be deserialized

-For this reason, it's important to still use the old `IsSerializable` marker interface even though GWT will now support Java's `Serializable`.
+For this reason, it's important to still use the old `IsSerializable` marker interface even though GWT now supports Java's `Serializable`.

 Also, type name elision cannot be used because it also relies on the serialization policy file.